PaarthB/ZendeskChallenge/README.md

    1. `cmd` - For defining all CLI commands
       1. `list` - For handling list command
       2. `search` - For handling search command, and related processing
-   2. `internl` - For generic methods / interfaces used throughout the application
+   2. `internal` - For generic methods / interfaces used throughout the application
    3. `model` - For defining the entities and their structures, to operate and process, ability to define separately and extend as needed.